LeonB28/multi_entropy/README.md

-## Creates entropies for many columns in using polars
+## Creates entropies for many columns using polars
 It runs first with in-memory engine and then with streaming

 For the example - it runs on Stack Overflow dataset from Kaggle